JoshPatlingrao/Virtual-Machine-Hardening/README.md

 ### 3. Install Arch

+<strong>Start Up</strong>
+- On boot, select the 'Arch Linux install medium (x86_64, BIOS)' option to boot into the Arch install

+<strong>Internet Connection Check</strong>
+- Ensure you have stable internet connection

 ### 4. Configure Arch Security Configurations
 #### 4.1 Kernel - Sysctl
 Kernel hardening is a vital part of Linux security.
 Without these sceurity configurations a base Linux kernel can be vulnerable against exploits which allows an attacker to escalate privileges and accessing sensitive files.